timkicker/timkicker.github.io/source/_posts/the-selfhosting-experience.md

 ---

 I've been running my own server for about 2.5 years now and have gained a lot of experience in the process.
 Since a friend of mine asked about my setup and some tipps, I thought it would be best to publish another blog post on this topic.
 This is one of my more tech-savvy posts, so feel free to skip it if you're not interested (as if I have any say in this...).
 I'll keep this entry updated as long as I'm willing to.
-VPN-Section is coming soon.

 ![](./the-selfhosting-experience/wondering.png)